Jakub-Riha/ECO225/README.md

 **Included in this repository:**
 - `gdp_data.csv` – Country-level GDP
 - `mpi_data.csv` – Multidimensional Poverty Index
 - `llm_subsample.csv` – Subsample of 2,000 LLM-labeled loans used in classification tasks
-- `ECO225_Paper.pdf` – Final write-up for the project
+- `ECO225_Paper.pdf` – Paper PDF for the project

 ---